 All-Ceramic crowns are cosmetic dental restorations used to cap or completely cover a tooth being restored.

 All-Ceramic crowns are translucent and are the most natural-looking tooth replacement.
-Only All-Ceramic crowns have a translucency that looks like a real tooth.
-The All-Ceramic crown can be the best choice for restoring a front tooth that is cracked or broken or a tooth that is badly damaged and cannot be corrected with a veneer.
+Only All-Ceramic crowns have a translucency that looks like a natural tooth.
+The All-Ceramic crown can be the best choice for restoring a front tooth that is cracked or broken or a badly damaged tooth and cannot be corrected with a veneer.
 All-Ceramic crowns offer natural-looking dental restorations that are color-matched to the surrounding teeth.

 Cosmetic bonding and dental veneering are procedures sometimes used with All-Ceramic crowns to provide an unblemished natural look to a smile.
 These procedures can be used to restore both the strength and beauty of adjacent less damaged teeth that do not require All-Ceramic crowns.